steve-gray/somersault/README.md

     myContainer.register('generator', (x, y, z) => new PrototypeNameHere(x, y, z));
     myContainer.register('config', { someKey: 'value' });

+#### Overload: .register(tag|tags, value, constructorTags)
+It is possible to override the detection of parameter names on a function, arrow and class by passing a third parameter to register() - an array of alternate parameter/tag names.

+    myContainer.register(['can','have','many','tags'], function (foo, bar) { ... }, ['hello', 'world']);

+In this example, any attempt to .resolve('tag') will now act as if function was function (hello, world) and resolve _those_ parameter names instead.

 ### .resolve(tag)
 Produces the most recently registered tag value (and completes dependencies, if required).
 The tag value must match a tag used during registration.